R3nH4s1ssu3s/OP-BLOOKET-HACKS/README.md

 4. type in "javascript:" then paste the code
 5. save, and your bookmarklet is done!

+or just simply type in javascript: (script code) in the search bar during a blooket and enter.

 these things are being updated daily when they break. please note im not the owner of this blooket exploits and all the credits go to glizzxy. i am simply just a person who just wants to share the hacks. i am on mostly on github so you can reach me in the issues tab if anything goes wrong.